Yomguithereal/Yomguithereal/README.md

 You can also read some shenanigans on my blog over there: https://yomguithereal.github.io/

-Finally, you can also support my Open Source work by sponsoring me directly on GitHub over here: https://github.com/sponsors/Yomguithereal
+Finally, you can support my Open Source work by sponsoring me directly on GitHub over here: https://github.com/sponsors/Yomguithereal